 Before Gimbal, Rob started five other ventures and has a lifetime record of 4 wins and 1 loss.
 As a prolific angel, he has invested in over 20 companies and has been a mentor for the accelerators Hub Ventures and Founders Factory.
 Rob has been featured in the The New York Times Bestselling book The Lean Entrepreneur & 21 Questions for 21 Millionaires.
 He has been recognized by the Ernst & Young Entrepreneur of the Year Award and ‘Forty under 40′ (at age 25).
 He is an active member in the Young Presidents’ Organization and a member of the Digital Advisory Committee at The Alliance for Audited Media.

 Rob has done more community service than courts demand of white collar criminals.
 In addition to serving on corporate boards, Rob has sat on nonprofit and community boards of various Jewish organizations, The Tobacco Public Policy Center, The Alliance for Nonprofit Insurers, the PBS Documentary on Pediatric Cancer A Lion in the House, and continues his philanthropic work with his family through The Emrich Foundation, a donor advised fund at The American Endowment Foundation.

-Rob received a scholarship to attend The Ohio State University Honors Program, and graduated with Research Distinction with a degree in Innovation, Entrepreneurship, Science and Reason.
-Rob loves adventure travel and backcountry camping..
-He has walked across Ohio from Cincinnati to Cleveland, over and 1,000 miles of the Appalachian Trail from Georgia to New York.
+Rob received a scholarship to attend The Ohio State University Honors Program, and graduated with Research Distinction.
+He loves adventure travel and backcountry camping and has walked over 1,000 miles of the Appalachian Trail from Georgia to New York.